Effective equation for two coupled oscillators: towards a global view of metamorphoses of the amplitude profiles: Examples of bifurcations at singular points of the amplitude profile

-We shall demonstrate that the amplitude profiles $A\left( \Omega \right) $ computed by the KBM method, and given implicitly in Eq. ( \ref{Aeff}), permit preditcion of metamorphoses of dynamics.
-More exactly, we are going to show that singular points of the amplitude profile defined by equations (\ref{Sing1a}), (\ref{Sing1b}), (\ref{Sing1c}), which lie in the neighbourhoods of degenerate singular points, defined by these equation and additional equation (\ref{Degenerate1}), lead to metamorphoses of dynamics in their vicinity in the parameter space.
+We shall demonstrate that knowledge of singular points of the amplitude profiles $F\left( A,\Omega \right) =0$, computed by application of the KBM method and defined implicitly in Eq. (\ref{Aeff}) or (\ref{AEff}), permits prediction of metamorphoses of dynamics.